The questions that follow pertain specifically to the MALD program. Please also review the general Admissions FAQs.

 For MALD candidates, full-time work experience is not required, but is strongly recommended.
 The Committee on Admissions carefully reviews each applicant's personal and professional experience to assess readiness for graduate study at Fletcher.
 Most successful applicants will have at least two to three years of full-time work experience.
 Voluntary positions, internships, and part-time experience all also play a role in preparing students for study.

 International experience is not required, but it is strongly recommended.
 There is no rigid requirement as to length or nature of international experience, but students should have a demonstrated interest in the international environment.
 For some students, this could mean experience living and/or working outside of the applicant’s home country.
 For others, a working or research environment where international issues are the focus could be sufficient.
 The nature of each applicant’s international experience is assessed in the context of his or her individual application and professional goals.

-For non-native speakers of English, their native language in combination with fluent English fulfills the requirement.
 English proficiency is demonstrated through the TOEFL, IELTS, or PTE examinations, or by having graduated from an undergraduate institution where the primary language of instruction is English.

 If you are an international student and your native language is not English and you have not earned a university degree where English was the primary language of instruction, then you are required to take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Pearson Test of English (PTE Academic).